codekid211/Heart_disease_prediction/README.md

 We partition the dataset into training and testing subsets to evaluate model performance effectively.

 Model Training:
-Employing Random Forest, Decision Tree, Support Vector Machine, and Logistic Regression models for heart disease prediction.
+We are employing Random Forest, Decision Tree, Support Vector Machine, and Logistic Regression models for heart disease prediction.

 Model Evaluation:
 Assessing the predictive power of each model on the test set.